clockify/addon-examples/hello-world-java/readme.md

 ### How it works
 The embedded webserver is started, and handlers are registered for the lifecycle and the UI component.

-A MongoDB database is used to store the data for an addon installation (workspace info, settings etc).

 ### Getting started
 #### Requirements
-- A Github account and an access token associated with it.
+- A Github account and an access token associated with it
 - Docker

 #### Running the addon with docker